awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 ### Creating an `aws:branch` step in a runbook<a name="automation-branchdocs-awsbranch-creating"></a>

 When you create an `aws:branch` step in a runbook, you define the `Choices` the automation should evaluate to determine which step the automation should jump to next\.
-As noted earlier, `Choices` are evaluated by using a boolean expression\.
+As noted earlier, `Choices` are evaluated by using a Boolean expression\.
 Each choice must define the following options:
 + **NextStep**: The next step in the runbook to process if the designated choice is `true`\.
 + **Variable**: Specify either the name of a parameter that is defined in the `Parameters` section of the runbook, or specify an output object from a previous step in the runbook\.